 Because the scuffle had soured the mood, it wasn’t long before Parama had explained that he was getting tired and Goda had quickly accepted his excuse.
 She ushered Kanna out the door and they made their way through the open plain in silence.

 Kanna seethed as she shuffled through the sand, kicking up dirt that danced around in clouds before landing on the back of Goda’s robes.
 She was still angry, but she didn’t know why.
-Some deep frustration had been slowly overcoming her, and watching the struggle between Goda and the boy had triggered her into action.
+Some deep frustration had been slowly overcoming her, and watching the struggle between Goda and Parama had triggered her into action.

 Goda spun to face her, the gravel billowing up all around her feet.
 She stopped so suddenly that Kanna nearly ran into her.
 “Because he’s just playing with me,” Goda said, her voice deep and severe.
 “You’re actually serious.”